open-cli-tools/concurrently/README.md

                                                            [number] [default: 0]

 shorten command
-  -P, --prepend  prepend string to each command
-                                                          [string] [default: ""]
-  -A, --append   append string to each command
+  -P, --prepend  prepend string to each command           [string] [default: ""] -A, --append   append string to each command
-                 eg: pass arguments                       [string] [default: ""]
+                 eg: pass arguments                       [string] [default: ""] -D, --define   add definition to prepend / append each command, can be use multiple times                           [string] [default: []]

 Options:
   -h, --help         Show help                                         [boolean]